mgrebenets/mgrebenets.github.io/_posts/2015-02-01-mobile-ci-daemon-vs-agent.md

 _Login Keychain_

 Keychain is important for Mobile CI, especially for iOS.
-Whether you build for Enterprise, AppStore or AdHoc distribution you have to sign the app bundle.
+Whether you build for Enterprise, App Store or AdHoc distribution you have to sign the app bundle.
 To be able to sign you need a private-public key pair in your keychain and you **need to have access** to that keychain.
 Public key is part of the certificate so when I reference public key I also mean certificate that contains it.

 With login user you can install development credentials (private-public key pair) into Login keychain in a very simple way.
 With non-login user you have no keychain to start with.
 Then you have to keep it up to date and make sure you put all new keys in that keychain.